Back to home of AXA's website

 The Board of Directors does not have any non-voting members (censor).

-The Board of Directors assessed the independence of each of its members on the basis of the recommendations contained in the Afep-Medef Code: on April 27, 2023, ten of the sixteen Board members were independent after assessing the criteria of the Afep-Medef Code: Mmes Clotilde Delbos, Rachel Duan, Isabel Hudson, Angelien Kemna, Rachel Picard and Marie-France Tschudin and Messrs.
-Guillaume Faury, Ramon Fernandez, André François-Poncet and Antoine Gosset-Grainville.
+The Board of Directors assessed the independence of each of its members on the basis of the recommendations contained in the Afep-Medef Code: on April 23, 2024, nine of the fifteen Board members were independent after assessing the criteria of the Afep-Medef Code: Mmes Clotilde Delbos, Rachel Duan, Isabel Hudson, Angelien Kemna, Rachel Picard and Marie-France Tschudin and Messrs.
+Guillaume Faury, Ramon Fernandez and Antoine Gosset-Grainville.

 Chairman of the Board of Directors

 In accordance with French law, the Chairman’s role is to organize and oversee the work of the Board of Directors.
-In this context, he sets the agenda of the Board meetings, holds regular discussions with the Chief Executive Officer and the directors, requests any document or information necessary to help the Board of Directors for the preparation of its meetings, verifies the quality of the information provided and more generally, ensures that Board members are in a position to fulfill their role.
-Prior to each meeting, Board members receive documentation concerning matters to be reviewed, generally eight days in advance of Board meetings.
+In this context, he sets the agenda of the Board meetings, holds regular discussions with the Chief Executive Officer and the directors, requests any document or information necessary to help the Board of Directors for the preparation of its meetings, ensures that the documents are provided early enough to enable directors to have the time to examine the documents and verifies the quality of the information provided.
+More generally, he ensures that Board members are in a position to fulfill their role.

-The Chairman convenes the members of the Board without directors who are members of the Executive Management being present, in particular to allow debates on the performance and compensation of Executive Management and succession planning.
+The Chairman convenes the members of the Board without directors who are members of the Executive Management (Direction Générale) being present, in particular to debate on their performance, compensation and succession planning.

-• to promote the Company’s values and culture in particular in relation to corporate responsibility and ethics and professional ethics;
+• promoting the Company’s values and culture in particular in relation to sustainability and professional ethics;

-• upon request by the Chief Executive Officer, represent the Company in its relations, nationally and internationally with public bodies, institutions, regulators, shareholders and the Company’s main strategic partners and stakeholders;
+• upon request by the Chief Executive Officer, representing the Company in its relations, nationally and internationally with public bodies, institutions, regulators, shareholders and the Company’s main strategic partners and stakeholders;

-• to consult with the Chief Executive Officer on major topics and events relating to the Company (including the Company’s strategy, major acquisition or divestment projects, significant financial transactions, major community projects and the appointment of the most senior executives of the Group);
+• consulting with the Chief Executive Officer on major topics and events relating to the Company (including the Company’s strategy, major acquisition or divestment projects, significant financial transactions, major community projects and the appointment of the most senior executives of the Group);

-• upon invitation of the Chief Executive Officer, take part in internal meetings with Group executives and teams to provide his opinion on strategic issues or projects; and
+• upon invitation of the Chief Executive Officer, taking part in internal meetings with Group executives and teams to provide his opinion on strategic issues or projects; and

-• to assist and advise the Chief Executive Officer.
+• assisting and advising the Chief Executive Officer.

 While the Chairman of the Board of Directors acts in close collaboration with the Chief Executive Officer, his role is contributory in nature and does not confer any executive power.
 Under French law, the Chief Executive Officer is solely responsible for the Company’s operational leadership and management.